pstaron/CodeWars/README.md

 # CodeWars

-Here we can find some examples of tasks in codewars
+Here we can find some examples of codewars tasks and their solutions